Polls rigging to cause a storm in country, warns Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Pakistan Muslim League-N (PML-N) President, Shahbaz Sharif, has said the Punjab's caretaker government has become a puppet of the Pakistan Tehreek-e-Insaf (PTI).
-“If the elections are rigged, the PML-N will not spare anyone for stealing the public mandate, and it will stir a storm which the country cannot afford,” he warned.

-Addressing a large public gathering at Noshehra Virkan, Shahbaz said the PML-N would not allow anyone to rig the elections and those planning to do so should give up their nefarious designs.
-He said a huge number of people took to the streets on July 13, and all the independent polls, show the PML-N is winning the elections.
+LAHORE: Pakistan Muslim League-N (PML-N) President Shahbaz Sharif has said that the caretaker government in Punjab has become a Pakistan Tehreek-e-Insaf (PTI) puppet.
+“If the elections will be rigged, the PML-N will not spare anyone for stealing the public mandate, and it will result in a storm which the country cannot afford at the moment,” he warned.
+Talking to a large public gathering at Noshehra Virkan, Shahbaz said that the PML-N would not allow anyone to rig the elections and those who were planning to do so should give up their nefarious designs.
+He said a huge number of people taking to the streets on July 13, and all independent polls, show that the PML-N was winning the elections.
+However, if there would be any attempt to rig the elections, it would result in a reaction from the people that would take the form of a storm, which the country cannot afford.

-Addressing the charged crowd, he said the roaring sea of people would teach a lesson to the one who called them "donkeys".
+Addressing the charged crowd, he said the roaring sea of people would teach a lesson to the one who called them donkeys.
 “The best revenge for such insulting remarks by the PTI chief is that all of you vote for the PML-N on July 25 and teach him a lesson through a humiliating defeat,” said Shahbaz.

-He told the people that the PML-N government added 11,000 megawatts of electricity to the national grid, which has solved the issue of power outages.
+He told people that the PML-N government added 11000 megawatts of electricity to the national grid, which had solved the power outages issue.

+He promised making fertilizers more economical, interest-free loans for the farmers and subsidizing tube-wells
-LAHORE: The Pakistan Muslim League-N (PML-N) President, Shahbaz Sharif, has said the Punjab's caretaker government has become a puppet of the Pakistan Tehreek-e-Insaf (PTI).
-“If the elections are rigged, the PML-N will not spare anyone for stealing the public mandate, and it will stir a storm which the country cannot afford,” he warned.

-Addressing a large public gathering at Noshehra Virkan, Shahbaz said the PML-N would not allow anyone to rig the elections and those planning to do so should give up their nefarious designs.
-He said a huge number of people took to the streets on July 13, and all the independent polls, show the PML-N is winning the elections.
+LAHORE: Pakistan Muslim League-N (PML-N) President Shahbaz Sharif has said that the caretaker government in Punjab has become a Pakistan Tehreek-e-Insaf (PTI) puppet.
+“If the elections will be rigged, the PML-N will not spare anyone for stealing the public mandate, and it will result in a storm which the country cannot afford at the moment,” he warned.
+Talking to a large public gathering at Noshehra Virkan, Shahbaz said that the PML-N would not allow anyone to rig the elections and those who were planning to do so should give up their nefarious designs.
+He said a huge number of people taking to the streets on July 13, and all independent polls, show that the PML-N was winning the elections.
+However, if there would be any attempt to rig the elections, it would result in a reaction from the people that would take the form of a storm, which the country cannot afford.

-Addressing the charged crowd, he said the roaring sea of people would teach a lesson to the one who called them "donkeys".
+Addressing the charged crowd, he said the roaring sea of people would teach a lesson to the one who called them donkeys.
 “The best revenge for such insulting remarks by the PTI chief is that all of you vote for the PML-N on July 25 and teach him a lesson through a humiliating defeat,” said Shahbaz.

-He told the people that the PML-N government added 11,000 megawatts of electricity to the national grid, which has solved the issue of power outages.
+He told people that the PML-N government added 11000 megawatts of electricity to the national grid, which had solved the power outages issue.

 Comments